RyoLUtw/Stuffed-Fable-Helper-App/SCENES_README.md

 # Scene JSON Guide

 Store all playable scenes inside the `scenes/` directory at the root of the project.
 Each file should follow the naming pattern `[page]-[scene].json` (for example, `7-1.json` or `5-3.json`).
-The application automatically locates every JSON file in that folder, sorts them alphabetically by filename, and uses the filename (without the extension) for the scene selector.
+The application primarily reads from the [`scenes/scene-index.json`](./scenes/scene-index.json) manifest, which lists every available scene file sorted alphabetically by filename and displays the filename (without the extension) in the scene selector.

-> **Note:** When the host environment does not expose a directory listing (some static hosts disable it), the app falls back to the optional [`scenes/scene-index.json`](./scenes/scene-index.json) manifest.
-Running `node scripts/update-scene-index.mjs` (see below) regenerates that manifest so the selector stays in sync.
+> **Important:** Regenerate the manifest with `node scripts/update-scene-index.mjs` (see below) any time you add, rename, or remove a scene file.
+This keeps local previews and hosts without directory listings fully in sync.
+The app will still attempt a directory listing as a fallback, but the manifest is now the default loading path.

 ## File Structure